Table of Contents

-Side lying leg raise
+Side-lying leg raise

 Arms & upper body

-Abs & stomach
+Abs & Stomach

 Plank (variations) (downward dog)(forearm)

 We hope you enjoyed this all too brief foray into home exercise routines.
-And also that the motivation tips will go some way into helping you keep to a regular pattern of feel-good exercise workouts.
+And also that the motivational tips will go some way into helping you keep to a regular pattern of feel-good exercise workouts.